apache/cordova-docs/doc/installing-a-development-environment.md

 ### Local repo setup

-Clone the [cordova-docs] github repo to the local folder
+Clone the [cordova-docs] GitHub repo to a local folder.

 ### Dependencies